 Digital art of diverse crowd of arms raised with hearts of each hand palm

-Answers to Top Questions You Need for Volunteering and College Apps
+Answers to Your Questions About Volunteering and College Admission

-Many students often have questions about volunteering and college before pursuing it.
-Here are some answers to common ones by a fellow student volunteer.
+Many students have questions about volunteering and how it affects their college applications.
+Here are some answers from an experienced student volunteer.

 What does it mean to give back and what does it have to do with your college applications?
 Giving back is helping someone else in hopes that your aid will propel them on a better path.
 And not only is giving back good for others—it’s good for you, and that’s okay.
 Colleges value the integrity, commitment, and skills involved in volunteering.
 It proves you’re aware enough to see the world’s problems and capable enough to act on improving them.
 What college wouldn’t want that kind of student on campus?